LuchaComics/monorepo/native/desktop/comiccoin-nftstorage/README.md

 To run this project, you will need to add the following environment variables to your .env file.

-`COMICCOIN_NFTSTORAGE_HMAC_SECRET_KEY` - This is the applications HMAC secret after running the following in your console: `openssl rand -hex 64`.
+`COMICCOIN_NFTSTORAGE_APP_HMAC_SECRET` - This is the applications HMAC secret after running the following in your console: `openssl rand -hex 64`.

 `COMICCOIN_NFTSTORAGE_APP_SECRET_KEY` - This is the application secret that you generated after running `go run main.go apikey` in your console.